meipenglim/control-repo/puppet/README.md

 # Infrastructure as Code with Puppet

-This exercise is meant to help you understand how Infrastructure works with Puppet as an example.
+This exercise is meant to help you understand how Infrastructure as code works using Puppet.

 ## Pre-requisites

 - A GitHub account.
-- You have cloned this repo locally: https://github.com/ardydedase/devops
+- You have cloned this repo locally: [https://github.com/ardydedase/devops](https://github.com/ardydedase/devops)
 - Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 - Install [Vagrant](https://www.vagrantup.com/downloads.html)
     - Note that Windows users might need to logout and login again.